raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The first TLV in a DSO request message or unidirectional message is the "Primary TLV" and indicates the operation to be performed.
-A DSO request message or unidirectional message MUST contain at at least one TLV, the Primary TLV.
+A DSO request message or unidirectional message MUST contain at at least one TLV - the Primary TLV.

 Immediately following the Primary TLV, a DSO request message or unidirectional message MAY contain one or more "Additional TLVs", which specify